HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 }}

 Both CDN and Origin have shown an increase in adoption of Brotli compared to the year 2021 [CDN 2021 ](../2021/cdn).
-We have seen the adoption of Brotli on CDN grow by 5% points while the Origin grew by 3% points.
+We have seen the adoption of Brotli on CDN grow by 5% points while the Origin grew by almost 4% points.
 We will be able to see if this trend will continue in year 2023 or we have reached the saturation point.

 ## Client Hint Adoption